ronyhe/steph/README.md

 - Functions are curried by default
 - Ramda acts as a sort of standard library
 - Most js files that babel can compile are valid Steph.
 You can use your usual IDE.
-- JS interop isn't handled yet.
-Right now, you can freely call Steph from js and vice-versa, but js functions will not be curried.
+- JS interop isn't handled (yet?).
+You can freely call Steph from js and vice-versa, but js functions will not be curried automatically.
 - Classic-style function declarations are not allowed.
 Arrow functions are fine (`() => {}`) and so are function expressions `function () {}`.
 However, this will throw an error at compile time: `function name() {}`